Skip to content Exit mobile menu

 Entry requirements

-You will need to have successfully completed Chelsea FC Foundation Coaching and Development foundation degree in order to study this programme.
+You will need to have successfully completed Chelsea FC Foundation Coaching and Development foundation course in order to study this programme.

 International requirements